-If your repair will be relatively small–for instance, if you’re just making a direct replacement of the window, you may not be asked to file a permit.
+If your repair will be relatively small–for instance, if you’re just making a direct replacement of old windows, you may not be asked to file a permit.
 However, if you’ll be altering the surrounding wall, or doing work that’s estimated at over $500, you’ll need to acquire a permit from the city’s License and Inspection Department.

 No matter the scope of the work you intend to do, however, it’s not a bad idea to visit the office first and discuss your plans with an employee who can verify whether or not you’ll need to apply.
 The office is located at 535 Telfair St., Augusta, GA 30901.
-Keep in mind, they may also ask you to provide supporting documentation, like drawings showing the intended measurements–especially if your repair will be large.
+Keep in mind, they may also ask you to provide supporting documentation, like drawings of the windows, and knowing how to measure windows–especially if your repair will be large.
 If you’d like to review the permit application before you go in, you can do so here.

 Window Requirements in Augusta

 While the city of Augusta doesn’t provide any explicit requirements for the types of windows residents install on their property, it does list some board specifications that you’ll need to follow in an extreme weather event.
 Given that information, when you’re selecting your new windows, you may want to consider purchasing products that have been rated for heavy winds, as well.
 These specifications should be listed on the manufacturer’s labeling when you buy.